BC Rail: Excursion services

-The railway's best-known excursion service was its Royal Hudson excursion service, which was the only regularly scheduled steam excursion service on mainline trackage in North America.
-Excursion service started on June 20, 1974, running between North Vancouver and Squamish.
-By the end of the first season 47,295 passengers had been carried.
+The railway's best-known excursion service was the Royal Hudson train hauled by ex-Canadian Pacific No. 2860, which quickly rose to fame and became the only regularly scheduled steam excursion on mainline trackage in North America.
+The train began operations on 20 June 1974, running between North Vancouver and Squamish.
+By the end of its first season, 47,295 passengers had been carried.
 The Royal Hudson became one of British Columbia's primary tourist attractions.
-It operated between May and October.
-It was cancelled at the end of the 2001 tourist season.
+It was cancelled at the end of the 2001 tourist season after two seasons of replacement locomotives used due to issues with No. 2860.

 Two other excursion services were introduced by BC Rail in 1997 and 2001.
 In 1997, BC Rail introduced the Pacific Starlight dinner train, which ran in evenings between May and October between North Vancouver and Porteau Cove.
 In 2001, BC Rail introduced the Whistler Northwind, a luxury excursion train that ran between May and October, northbound from North Vancouver to Prince George or southbound from Prince George to Whistler.
 The train used several dome cars built by Colorado Railcar.
 Both services were discontinued at the end of the 2002 season along with BC Rail's passenger service.

 Historically, and discontinued in the 1960s, the railway operated open-top observation cars all the way from North Vancouver to Lillooet and sometimes beyond.

 A series of lodges of varying quality grew up along the railway, drawing on weekend tourist excursions from Vancouver via the steamer service to Squamish.
 The most famous of these was Rainbow Lodge at Whistler, then called Alta Lake, but others were at Birken Lake, Whispering Falls, D'Arcy, Ponderosa, McGillivray Falls, Seton Portage, the Bridge River townsite (where there was a first-class hotel serving mining and hydro executives and their guests), Shalalth, Retaskit and at Craig Lodge near Lillooet.
 The last-named was a swank tennis resort, its attraction being the arid, sunny climate and the waters of Seton Lake.

 While BC Rail no longer operates excursion services, it did lease out its line to Rocky Mountaineer Vacations to use, operating two services over the former BC Rail route.
 The Whistler Sea to Sky Climb operated (until spring 2016) between Vancouver and Whistler, which featured an observation car similar to the historical open-top car.
 The Rainforest to Gold Rush train operates north from Vancouver via Whistler and Quesnel to Jasper.
 Rocky Mountaineer services are exclusively tourist-oriented and do not make local stops nor accept local-area travellers.
 The fares are significantly higher than former BCR passenger service rates.
 The West Coast Railway Association returned the Royal Hudson No. 2860 to service during 2006.